HackersCardgame/Shrink-Disorder-Tarot/README.md

 For the Patent-Trolls, i try to use Images, Fonts... that are Creative Commons or free, if something went wrong and i unfortunately took something that is illegal, please tell me in "issues" so i can remove it...

-Das Projekt ist für den Moment mal auf http://psychiatrie-leaks.ch/Shrink-Disorder-Tarot zuhause...
+Das Projekt ist für den Moment mal auf http://psychiatrie-leaks.ch/Shrink-Disorder-Tarot zuhause (mirror: http://marclandolt.ch/Shrink-Disorder-Tarot)
-English Version on http://psychiatrie-leaks.ch/Shrink-Disorder-Tarot/index_EN.html (mirror: http://psychiatrie-leaks.ch/Shrink-Disorder-Tarot/index_EN.html)
+English Version on http://psychiatrie-leaks.ch/Shrink-Disorder-Tarot/index_EN.html (mirror: http://marclandolt.ch/Shrink-Disorder-Tarot/index_EN.html)